RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/08_gui_program_structure.rst

 global variable called my_counter be used.
 This is because the label that represents the counter is created in the ``create_user_interface`` function but it must be accessed in the event handler function ``increment_counter``.
-In fact, the event handlers of a GUI program almost always need access to their interface widgets and the values can't be passed as parameters because an event handler function receives no parameters.
-Study the following example and pay close attention to where the ``my_counter`` variable is used.
+In fact, the event handlers of a GUI program almost always need access to multiple widgets in the program's interface and the values can't be passed as parameters because an ``command`` ``event handler`` function receives no parameters and a ``bind`` ``event handler`` function receives exactly one parameter -- an ``event object``.
+Study the following example and pay close attention to where the ``my_counter`` global variable is used.

 .. code-block:: python